Bulimia is a common eating disorder that can quickly take happy, healthy young people and put their lives at risk.

 Contact us today for more information about our programs.
 Learn more about how we can help you and your family heal after the ordeal of bulimia.
 We are here to help!

 Bulimia, or bulimia nervosa, is an eating disorder in which the individual engages in binge-and-purge behavior.
-The goal is to maintain an unrealistic self-image.
+Teens with bulimia strive for an unrealistic self-image.
 This condition is typified by first bingeing or eating a large meal, and then purging.
-Some vomit, use laxatives, or apply other methods to rid the body of food before its absorption.
+Some bulimics vomit, use laxatives, or apply other methods to rid the body of food before its absorption.
 Therefore, the binging and purging that accompanies bulimia is exceedingly dangerous to the health.

 Teen Behaviors and Bulimia